Teen Stress: Helping Your Child Manage Anxiety

 According to the 2022 Mission Australia report, teens were most stressed about things like the environment, discrimination, mental health, school challenges, relationship challenges, and more.

-In addition, many teens fail to outwardly express their stress or to manage it in healthy ways, which can add to their stress and begin to compound.
+In addition, many teens fail to outwardly express their stress or manage it in healthy ways, which can add to their stress and begin to compound.

-How stress could be affecting your teen
+How stress and anxiety could be affecting your teen

 Stress can bring with it a variety of negative health impacts and can impact physical health.
 For instance, it can contribute to a decreased immune system response, increasing their chances of getting sick and potentially having to miss school.
 Stress can also affect your teen’s ability to get high-quality, restful sleep at night, which may be much needed during these years of growth and development.
 Additional effects of stress may include: